-Hong Kong braces for 'emergency' protest call for autonomy
+Hong Kong protesters gather for 'emergency' call for autonomy

 Police have responded with tear gas, pepper spray, water cannon, rubber bullets and occasional live rounds.
 Several people have been wounded.

+Saturday’s rally was not given official police permission, as is required, but that has not stopped people gathering in the past.
+Many were wearing face masks, banned under a resuscitated colonial-era emergency law which has been widely ignored.

+Around 100 district council election candidates were meeting small gatherings of people.
+Under the law, they can meet with up to 50 people per candidate, which they say gives them cover to assemble 5,000 people in the park legally.

-Wong was disqualified on Tuesday from standing in upcoming district elections, a move he said was “clearly politically driven”.
+Wong was disqualified on Tuesday from standing in the upcoming district elections, a move he said was “clearly politically driven”.

 “If more and more people, not only a few thousand, but if more than 100,000 Hong Kongers take to the streets tomorrow, it can let the world know how Hong Kong people fight for a free election,” he told reporters on Friday.